sjahangard/JRDB-Reasoning/README.md

 ```

 ## Download the Dataset
-The JRDB dataset is not included in this repository.
+The whole JRDB dataset is not included in this repository.
 Please download it from the official website:

 👉 https://jrdb.erc.monash.edu/

-Access requires registration and approval.

-After downloading the dataset, update the local dataset path in `config.local.yaml` (or modify `data_root` in `config.example.yaml`) before running the code.

 ## Citation